snsinfu/cxx-spline/README.md

     spline(6.0); // 3
 }
 ```
 You can call `calc` as much as you like to update the splines.
+See the
+demo directory for this file in action.

 To interpolate a 2D (or higher dimensional) curve, just create splines for each
 coordinate values.
 Example: